Painless Breast Implants / Breast Augmentation

 The specific method chosen for your breast augmentation will be determined by your anatomy, Dr. Wigoda’s preferences, and your desired results.
 The incision is small and is usually made in one of three locations: underneath the breast just above the crease; around the lower edge of the areola; or within the armpit.

 Once the incision is made, Dr. Wigoda creates a pocket into which the implanted is inserted.
 This pocket is made either directly behind the breast tissue or beneath the pectoral muscle located below the breast tissue and above the chest wall.

 Anatomic tear drop shaped implants are available and may be optimal in certain patients, depending on their anatomy and the look they desire.
-In addition, both saline filled and silicone gel filled implants are available.
-To learn more about saline vs silicone implants, click here to watch Dr. Wigoda’s educational video.
-Watch Video
+In addition, both saline-filled and silicone gel-filled implants are available.
+To learn more about saline vs. silicone implants, click here to watch Dr. Wigoda’s educational video on breast implants.

 Hi Dr. Wigoda!!